droeatumn/kass/README.md

 For each non-reference input file, a sorted bam file, its index, and the unaligned reads are output.
 Also, Qualimap (qualimap.pdf) and NanoPlot (NanoPlot-report.html) reports are generated for the alignment and a FastQC report (fastqc.html) is generated if the input is a fastq file.

 <b>Running</b><br>
-Use the 'home' argument to indicate the location of the 'kpi' directory from the pull.
-Use the 'raw' argument to indicate the input directory, and 'output' to indicate the directory to put the output.
+Use the 'raw' parameter to indicate the input directory, and 'output' to indicate the directory to put the output.
 Use 'refFasta' to indicate the name of the reference fasta file that is located in the input directory.
 Use 'threadNum' to optionally set maximum number of threads to use.

-<code>    align.nf --home checkoutDir --raw inDir --reference refFasta --output outDir --threads threadNum</code><br>
+<code>    align.nf --raw inDir --reference refFasta --output outDir --threads threadNum</code><br>
 e.g.,
-<code>    align.nf --home ~/git/kass --raw ~/input --reference KP420442.fasta --output ~/output --threads 12</code>
+<code>    align.nf --raw ~/input --reference KP420442.fasta --output ~/output --threads 12</code>

 <h2>Bundled references</h2>